franz-agency/powershell/README.md

-# fuf agency powershell collection
+# franz.agency powershell collection
-Useful Powershell Scripts created with ChatGPT
+Useful Powershell Scripts created with the help of ChatGPT